-This excerpt is serialized from a whitepaper titled Angel Investing for Single Family Offices by The Family Office Association and Vaux les Ventures.
+This excerpt is serialized from a whitepaper titled Angel Investing for Single Family Offices by The Family Office Association.
 Those looking for tales of my latest death defying adventure may find it extremely boring.
 Entrepreneurs looking for angel, or vice versa, may find it shockingly illuminating.
 I’m cool either way.
 For a complete copy, visit the FOA website.

 The most popular question I am asked as an angel is what forces in the universe do you look for when you invest?
 That answer has been steady for years now, a side benefit of being specifically vague.